thephpleague/uri/README.md

 * `removePath($data)`
 * `modifyQuery($data)`

-These methods proxy the internal component methods but return a full clone `League\Url\Url` object.
+These methods are proxies to the internal component method but return a full clone `League\Url\Url` object.

 ```php
 $url3 = $url2->modifyQuery(array('query' => 'value'));